What is conversation intelligence?

 Conversation intelligence is AI-powered software that records, transcribes, and analyzes sales calls and customer interactions to surface actionable insights.
-This means the technology captures what happens in every conversation, then uses natural language processing and machine learning to identify patterns, sentiment, and key moments that impact deal outcomes.
+The technology captures what happens in every conversation, then uses natural language processing and machine learning to identify patterns, sentiment, and key moments that impact deal outcomes.

 Traditional CRM systems log that a call happened and maybe a few notes the rep remembered to type.
 Conversation intelligence captures the actual words spoken, who said them, how they said them, and what it all means for the deal.